László Kövér: Career

 László Kövér was born in the town of Pápa and is a founding member of the Fidesz party. it is reported that even as late as the 1990s, he declared that he was a socialist and argued for the adjective “socialist” to be included in their student organization's (which later became Fidesz) name, which was eventually voted down by the majority, which included Viktor Orbán.
 He was an active participant in the Opposition Round Table discussions – a notable stage in the Hungarian transition – as well as of the tripartite political negotiations in 1989.
 A Member of Parliament since 1990, he is now the chairman of the Board of Fidesz - Hungarian Civic Union.
 He used to lead his political group in the National Assembly, and had chaired the Committee on National Security for two terms.
 He was minister without portfolio in charge of the Civil National Security Services during the first Orbán Cabinet.
 Shortly thereafter, he was elected as the President of Fidesz, a position he held until 5 May 2001.

 In the 1996 to 2009 period, he was a member of the Board of the Hungarian Association for Civic Cooperation.
 A member of the Board of the Hungarian Association of International Children's Safety Service since 1990, he has been its president since 1994.

 He was elected Speaker of the National Assembly of Hungary on 22 July 2010.
 Kövér took the position on 5 August, after his predecessor, Pál Schmitt, replaced László Sólyom as President of Hungary.

 Kövér has become acting president twice-following the resignation of Schmitt as president on 2 April 2012, Kövér became acting president of the Republic according to the Constitution of Hungary.
-The National Assembly has 30 days to elect a new president.
+The National Assembly had 30 days to elect a new president.
 One of the five deputy speakers of the parliament, Sándor Lezsák was commissioned to exercise the Speaker's rights and responsibilities.
 On 10 February 2024, Katalin Novák resigned due to scandal, prompting him to take this office once more.

 Kövér was re-elected as speaker of the parliament on 6 May 2014, on 8 May 2018, and also on 2 May 2022.
+Kövér is the longest serving speaker of the National Assembly with more than 15 years as of 2026.
+Following the 2026 Hungarian parliamentary election, when Fidesz suffered a crushing defeat, Kövér – although he was elected via his party's national list, he chose not to take up his parliamentary mandate, thereby leaving parliament after 36 years.